Master of Computer Science

 Applications are open three times per year, for cohorts starting in the fall, spring, and summer.

-Update: In response to the temporary closings of testing centers in countries impacted by COVID-19, the Graduate College will temporarily accept Duolingo English Test examination results for tests taken between February 1 and August 1, 2021.
-Please refer to the Graduate College COVID-19 page for further details on how admissions requirements may have been impacted by COVID-19.
+Update: In response to the temporary closings of testing centers in countries impacted by COVID-19, the Graduate College will temporarily accept Duolingo English Test examination results for tests taken between February 1, 2020 and August 1, 2023.
+Please refer to the English proficiency page for further details on how admissions requirements may have been impacted by COVID-19.

 About the Program